rclone/rclone/docs/content/googlephotos.md

 docs and my tests).
 This is a limitation of the Google Photos API and is covered by [bug #112096115](https://issuetracker.google.com/issues/112096115).

+**The current google API does not allow photos to be downloaded at original resolution.
+This is very important if you are, for example, relying on "Google Photos" as a backup of your photos.
+You will not be able to use rclone to redownload original images.
+You could use 'google takeout' to recover the original photos as a last resort**

 ### Downloading Videos

 When videos are downloaded they are downloaded in a really compressed